IDEA-Research/T-Rex/README.md

 # News 📰
 - **2024-05-17**: [Grounding DINO 1.5](https://github.com/IDEA-Research/Grounding-DINO-1.5-API) is released.
 This is IDEA Research's Most Capable Open-World Object Detection Model Series.
 It can detect any object throught text prompts!
-- **2024-03-27**: Online Gradio demo hosted at [https://huggingface.co/spaces/Mountchicken/T-Rex2](https://huggingface.co/spaces/Mountchicken/T-Rex2)
-- **2024-03-26**: New Gradio demo available🤗!
-Get our API but don't know how to use it?
-We are now providing a local Gradio demo that provides GUI interface to support your usage.
-Check here: [Gradio APP](#4-local-gradio-demo-with-api🎨)

 # Contents 📜
 - [Introduction Video 🎥](#introduction-video-)